 The GRE is offered year-round at more than 1,000 private testing centers around the world, and reservations for a specific center at a specific date and time must be made in advance.
 While you may take the GRE once every 21 days, you may not take it more than five times in a single 12-month period.
 Because students may tests several times, and because there is no penalty for doing so, it is nearly always a good idea to test more than once.
 For complete details on the registration process, see the official GRE site.

 Requests for accommodations for students with disabilities or health-related needs must be made prior to scheduling a test date and using the procedures detailed on the ETS site.
 Once accommodations have been approved, ETS will provide instructions for completing the registration by email.

 Paper-delivered tests are only available to students in areas of the world where the computer-delivered test is unavailable, and registration for these can be completed online or by postal mail.

-Programs typically meet once a week for a total of ten to twelve weeks, with the first official test taking place during the second month of preparation.
+Programs typically meet once a week for somewhere between fice and ten weeks, with the first official test taking place during the second month of preparation.
 Sessions are usually review a mix of strategies, structure, timing, and question-types, and homework is completed between sessions.
 Because these programs involve older students, they tend to be much more self-directed, with students doing considerable amounts of review and preparation between sessions on their own.
 Our tutors therefore take on the roles of coach and mentor throughout these programs, guiding the self-directed student in their work towards what are usually very specific goals.